Clarifying Tarot, Free Will and Fate

 When we accept such a philosophy and view of the world as a Tarot reader or fortune teller in general, we accept the fact that life and fate are fluid.

 Certain major events are meant to be and will happen no matter what.
-They’re part of our destiny and are ruled by fate.
-But the detours, means and details are up to us.
+They’re part of our destiny and are ruled by fate: but we do play a major part in shaping our fate step by step.
+And the detours, means and details are almost entirely up to us.

 For example, some people are born to travel far away from home, become famous or experience life through alternative ways.
 Some people are meant to be parents or builders or healers.
-But the details and even the timing can and usually will strongly be influenced by your own free will and actions.
+But the details and even the timing are strongly be influenced by our own free will and actions.

 TAROT AND FREE WILL: PREDICTIONS VS. GUIDANCE